atilante/JSAV-tools/README.md

 This repository contains tools for studying misconceptions in visual algorithm simulation exercises implemented with [JSAV](http://jsav.io/) and the [A+ LMS](https://apluslms.github.io/).
-They are part of Artturi Tilanterä's Master's Thesis "Automatic detection of misconceptions in visual algorithm simulation exercises" done for [Department of Computer Science at Aalto University](https://www.aalto.fi/en/department-of-computer-science) on years 2019-2020.
+They are part of Artturi Tilanterä's Master's Thesis "Towards Automatic Advice in Visual Algorithm Simulation" for [Department of Computer Science at Aalto University](https://www.aalto.fi/en/department-of-computer-science) on years 2019-2020.